 Christakis’s story was attractive to the public for many reasons.
 Since the late 1990s, there has been a growing public interest in how early experiences impact later development (e.g., Nash, 1997).
-But as far back as the 1950s, new media technologies have been greeted with fear and skepticism (Goode & Ben-Yehuda, 2010; Markey & Ferguson, 2017).
+But as far back as the 1950s, new media technologies have been greeted with fear and skepticism (Goode & Ben-Yehuda, 2010; Markey & Ferguson, 2017), or sometimes even a moral panic about the harm they are supposedly wreaking on children (e.g., Twenge, 2017).
 Further, there is an intuitive face validity to the claim that TV harms children’s attention.
 Infants’ attention is undergoing rapid development (Ruff & Rothbart, 1996), and the stimulating pace of screen media rarely resembles the slower pace of real life.
-Even recommendations from the American Academy of Pediatrics to avoid television viewing seemed to endorse the claim that TV was inherently harmful for young children (AAP, 1999; Children and Media, 2018).
+Recommendations from the American Academy of Pediatrics that children avoid television viewing were based on the notion that TV was inherently harmful for young children (AAP, 1999; Children and Media, 2018); they also reinforced it by lending credibility and weight to the claim.

 All in all, parents of children born in the last 20 years had ample reason to believe that TV-watching caused attention disorders.
-Yet recent research indicates that this may not be true at all.
+Yet recent research indicates that this may not be true, or at least is much more nuanced than initially thought.
 A re-analysis of the data set used by Christakis et al. (2004) indicated that the finding was not robust in the face of certain small changes in analytic parameters (Foster & Watkins, 2010).
-A subsequent meta-analysis on screen media use and attention problems indicated that the relationship between the two is a small to moderate one, but was unable to clarify the direction of causality or the potential involvement of third variables (Nikkelen, Valkenberg, Huizinga, & Bushman, 2014).
+A subsequent meta-analysis on screen media use and attention problems indicated that their relationship is only weak to moderate, but was unable to clarify the direction of causality or the potential that this estimate is contaminated with confounding bias (Nikkelen, Valkenberg, Huizinga, & Bushman, 2014).
 A recent review came to a similar conclusion (Kostyrka-Allchorne, Cooper, & Simpson, 2017).
-Tellingly, however, while the paper making a claim of a causal link (Christakis et al., 2004) has 1008 citations in Google Scholar at the time of this writing, the more methodologically sound critique (Foster & Watkins, 2010) has 76 citations and the meta-analysis (Nikkelen et al., 2014) has only 54.
-The general public is still left with the misleading message that TV causes attention problems, full stop.
+As is often the case, however, the paper making a claim of a causal link (Christakis et al., 2004) has 1008 citations in Google Scholar at the time of this writing, while the more methodologically sound critique (Foster & Watkins, 2010) has 76 citations and the meta-analysis (Nikkelen et al., 2014) has only 54.
+Not only the general public, but substantial portions of the research community, is still left with the message that TV causes attention problems..